bond-tech/bond-sdk-web/README.md

   })
 ```

 Once the OAuth flow is initiated, the user will be navigated to the selected institution's site to continue the verification process.
 Upon completion, they will be redirected back to the configured `redirectUri`.
-From this page, the SDK should be re-initialized to finalize the account linking:
+From this page, the SDK is re-initialized to finalize the account linking process:
 ```js
 bondExternalAccounts
   .handleOAuthRedirect({